• Skip to primary navigation

 Home / Breakfast & Brunch / Quick Breads & Loaves

-Grain-free banana bread that's also paleo, vegan, gluten-free, egg-free, cane sugar-free, and with a nut-free option.
-Loaded with gooey dates, toasted walnuts, and cinnamon, this healthy banana loaf gets a baklava vibe.
+Grain-free banana bread that's loaded with gooey dates, toasted walnuts, and cinnamon, this banana loaf gets a baklava vibe.

 grain-free banana bread on a wooden board, sliced with butter and honey